How Much Does the President Really Matter?: Full Transcript

-WOLFERS: I decided to double down because if I had lost in the era I’m sure he’s going to bounce back in the second era.
+WOLFERS: I decided to double down because if I had lost in the era, I’m sure he’s going to bounce back in the second era.
 We economists have our behavioral failings too.

-DUBNER: The sunk cost fallacy lives and breathes within even an economist as esteemed as Justin Wolfers It’s terrifying isn’t it?
+The sunk cost fallacy lives and breathes within even an economist as esteemed as Justin Wolfers It’s terrifying isn’t it?

-The esteemed and terrifying Justin Wolfers is an Associate Professor of Business and Public Policy at the Wharton School and a visiting scholar at the Brookings Institution.
+The esteemed and terrifying Justin Wolfers is an associate professor of business and public policy at the Wharton School and a visiting scholar at the Brookings Institution.

 In a minute we’re going to get to the work of measuring power.
-Since that’s hard to do for a President we’ll start smaller.
-We’ll also hear from Lyndon Johnson’s dog and former Attorney General John Ashcroft who explains how a President can lead convincingly even he doesn’t govern so well.
+Since that’s hard to do for a president we’ll start smaller.
+We’ll also hear from Lyndon Johnson’s dog and former Attorney General John Ashcroft who explains how a president can lead convincingly even he doesn’t govern so well.

-DUBNER: I’ll be you a hundred dollars you can’t name this pianist.
+I’ll be you a hundred dollars you can’t name this pianist.
 He was from the state of Missouri, town of Independence, he loved the piano, sometimes thought about a career in music.
 Instead he opened a haberdashery shop.
-Later he became President of the United States.
+Later he became president of the United States.
 That right; Harry S. Truman.

-Joe MADDEN: Well, um,
+Joe MADDEN: Um …

 DUBNER: How much do you think the manager actually matters when it comes to a teams win/loss record?

-that be?
-How does the job of baseball manager compare to say the President of the United States?
+DUBNER: If you were looking for a parallel job to describe it, what would that be?
+How does the job of baseball manager compare to, say, the president of the United States?
 In other words, you’re in charge but you can’t necessarily affect the outcome as much as you’d like.

-DUBNER: So it’s like you kind of need dad in the house.
+DUBNER: You need dad in the house.

 DUBNER: Sounds a little bit like what the President of the United States does.

-BRADBURY: Absolutely and the President, if you think about the control that a President might have over the economy for instance in just one area, the President is just a third of our government and we have the legislative and executive branches and if the two Houses of Congress agree and the President agree we can get policy but it’s very complicated for them all to agree and so it’s very hard for the President to even have an impact on the economy directly and especially when much of what goes on in the economy is determined outside by market forces.
-So the President sort of serves as a focal point to say how are we doing, are we doing good or are we doing bad and voters sometimes look to blame the President when things aren’t going well, even if though there’s not much he or she could have done about it or they may try and reward them when things are going well, just happened to riding good times.
+BRADBURY: Absolutely.
+The president is just a third of our government.
+We have the legislative and executive branches and if the two Houses of Congress agree and the president agree, we can get policy.
+But it’s very complicated for them all to agree and so it’s very hard for the president to even have an impact on the economy directly, especially when much of what goes on in the economy is determined outside by market forces.
+The president serves as a focal point to say, “How are we doing?
+Are we doing good or are we doing bad[ly]?”
+Voters sometimes look to blame the president when things aren’t going well, even if though there’s not much he or she could have done about it.
+Or they may try [to] reward them when things are going well, [when they] just happened to riding good times.

-BRADBURY: I think absolutely.
+BRADBURY: Absolutely.
 We’re often stronger with negative emotions.
-When things are going well we like to attribute it to things that I did.
-I’ve kept my job, I must be doing a good job at work but when I lose that job it’s gotta be someone else so our self perception is certainly going to foster that notion of giving credit to ourselves but giving blame to people who are making other decisions.
+When things are going well, we like to attribute it to things that I did.
+“I’ve kept my job, I must be doing a good job at work.”
+But when I lose that job, it’s got to be someone else’s fault.
+Our self-perception is certainly going to foster that notion of giving credit to ourselves but giving blame to people who are making other decisions.

-DUBNER: How vast do you believe the gap to be between the President’s actual influence on our daily lives and what American Citizens think is that influence?
+DUBNER: How vast do you believe the gap to be between the president’s actual influence on our daily lives and what American citizens think is that influence?

 Lyndon Johnson, our 36th President, was a master of persuasion.
 This is a man who could even get his dog to sing.

-MEYLER: I would say actually the Wizard of Oz is a better analogy or would be of the two that you suggested.
-I do see it in a way as the Wizard of Oz partly because I think so much of what is important about the President is an image and I actually think that is why the President is so important in the foreign affairs context because the President kind of is the figure head for the US abroad and the figure that galvanizes public support or publ
+MEYLER: The Wizard of Oz is a better analogy, or would be of the two that you suggested, partly because so much of what is important about the president is an image.
+That is why the president is so important in the foreign affairs context because the president is the figure head for the U.S. abroad and the figure that galvanizes public support or public disapproval.